railsmith/rest-api/README.md

   rails docs:generate
 ```

-This will run the test suite and generate the API documentation which can be viewed at
+This will run the test suite and generate the API documentation which can be viewed at:

 http://localhost:3000/api/docs